cypriani/keymini/firmware/README.md

 Then, put the board in DFU mode by:
  * Putting the keyboard in DFU mode as defined in the firmware.
 By default, it’s the leftmost key on the function layer.
-So, press simultanely the 2 middle thumb keys, and then tap the leftmost thumb key.
+So, press simultaneously the 2 middle thumb keys, and then tap the leftmost thumb key.
- * Or (for the first time, or in case of buggy firmware) by shorting the 2 pads under the board (with an aluminium foil for example, pressing hard) and plug USB while doing the connection.
+ * Or (for the first time, or in case of buggy firmware) by shorting the 2 pads under the board (with a piece of aluminium foil for example, pressing hard) and plug USB while doing the connection.

-The upload should began as soon as the computer detect the board in DFU mode.
+Upload should begin as soon as the computer detects the board in DFU mode.

 The first time, if the write fail, your flash might be protected.
 To